matthurne/griddle/README.md

 ## ExcelCellMapper

 Excel cells are actually rather complex.
 They have different types, can contain formulas, have styles, have a presentation format, etc.  To control how [Apache POI](http://poi.apache.org/) `Cell`s are converted into `String`s, implement the `ExcelCellMapper` interface and provide an instance to the `HSSFTabularDataSource`/`XSSFTabularDataSource` constructor.
+Note, the `StreamingXSSFTabularDataSource` does not yet support cell mapping using this mechanism.

 ## Row Skip Criteria

 Sometimes, it may be useful to ignore certain rows in the file.
 To do this, when calling the `getRows` method on `TabularDataSource`, pass a closure defining your row skip criteria.
 This closure is passed the row `Map` as the argument, and should return `true` if the row should be skipped.

+## Modifying output formatting when using `StreamingXSSFTabularDataSource`

+The `StreamingXSSFTabularDataSource` relies on `org.apache.poi.xssf.eventusermodel.XSSFSheetXMLHandler` to format output, which provides for minimal formatting extension points.
+Overriding the handlerBuilder method of `StreamingXSSFTabularDataSource` to return a customized `org.apache.poi.xssf.eventusermodel.XSSFSheetXMLHandler` is the only current mechanism to modify formatting behavior.